Prenatal Comprehensive Panel

 CBC with Differential Complete Blood Count, CBC

-Varicella Zoster Virus Antibodies, IgG Chicken Pox Titers, VZV
+Varicella Zoster Virus Antibody, IgG Chicken Pox Titers, VZV

 Gestational Diabetes 1 hour, OGTT